Yaccc/Dreamvc/README.md

 `interceptor` `true` will return to the release, the execution of the next interceptor, `false` does not return a corresponding executing method
 And the highest degree of matching path will be a priority，While blocking the path of the relative length must be less than or equal to the path length.
 Equal to the uncertain path with * STAR * (Star instead of ` * ` character) instead of
 For example, the path is `/user/login/check.do`
-Then I can / star / star /check.do to intercept can be /check.do /user/ to any match, of course, if the short path to the end of the star, then the front of the path should be relatively the same.
+TSo I can use / star / star /check.do intercept,You can also use the /user/ star /check.do to match, if the short path to the end of the star, then the front of the path should be relatively the same.

 - [English document](https://github.com/xiexiaodong/Dreamvc/blob/master/README.md)
 - [中文文档](https://github.com/xiexiaodong/Dreamvc/blob/master/README_ZH_CN.md)